eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.tradfri/README.md

 ## Channels

-All devices support the `brightness` channel, while the white spectrum bulbs additionally also support the `colorTemperature` channel.
+All devices support the `brightness` channel, while the white spectrum bulbs additionally also support the `color_temperature` channel.

 | Channel Type ID   | Item Type | Description                                 |
 |-------------------|-----------|---------------------------------------------|